 - The perfect time to sow milkweed outdoors is right when nature does it: when fall weather is consistently cool but not yet freezing.

-- Mark your sowing area with tags so you don’t mistake the germinating plants for weeds in spring.
+- Use markers or tags so you don’t mistake the seedlings for weeds in spring.

 Winter